checkcheckzz/coding-questions/README.md

 coding-problems
 ===============

-detect cycle in an array \n
+detect cycle in an array

 detect the longest cycle in an array